- Explore the latest offers on IHG hotels in Bangladesh

 Bangladesh climate guide

-Get the latest coronavirus (COVID-19) updates for Bangladesh with current travel advice and statistics on new cases per 100,000 and vaccine.
+Get the latest coronavirus (Covid-19) updates for Bangladesh with current travel advice and statistics on new cases per 100,000 and vaccine.

 Recommended for Bangladesh

 The climate guide for Bangladesh shows long term monthly weather averages processed from data supplied by CRU (University of East Anglia), the Met Office & the Netherlands Meteorological Institute.
 Find out more about our data sources.